uva-slpl/nlp2/projects.markdown

 menu: yes
 ---

-*Spring 2017*
+*Spring 2018*

 We want you to get your hands dirty with most of the core topics covered in the course.
-To that end, we prepared three projects.
+To that end, we prepared two projects.

 Groups: check Blackboard or our blog posts.